DaanPower/DaanPower/README.md

-Hey, there I'm DaanPower 👋
+I'm a programming hobbyist focusing on Python! 👋

-I'm a programming enthusiast currently focusing on languages such as Python, Swift and C++.
+Other hobbies of mine include: typing, science, space, mathematics, nature & chess.

-My main hobbies excluding programming are typing, science, space, mathematics, nature & chess.
+I try to even out my time but it doesn't work all the time, so my projects are a little less active.
-Here's my monkeytype account: https://monkeytype.com/profile/DaanPower
+Also most of my projects are private, so please excuse that!

-Trying my best to post as much quality projects as possible here, but sadly most of them are private and for studying purposes only.
+I am working on making them open-source.

-Thanks for reading and I hope you have a great rest of your day!
+Thank you for reading!